 The design process as it relates to the production as a whole is explored.
 Designer's concepts are translated into practical, theatrical, visual terms through sketching, mechanical drawings, and model building.

-Prerequisite: 60 credit hours of undergraduate courses, including THTR 330, or consent of department chair.
+Prerequisite: THTR 231, or consent of department chair.

 Offered: As needed.